ddella/PHP8-Nginx/README.md

 # Alpine Linux with Nginx/PHP for Docker
 This will build a Docker image either from scratch or from a standard Alpine image.
 It is based on Alpine Linux 3.18.2, Nginx 1.25.x and PHP 8.2.x.
-This container can be used to test a `load balancer` fronting a farm of web servers or lately I found that it could be used to test networking policy in a Kubernetes Cluster.
+This container can be used to test a `load balancer` fronting a farm of web servers or lately I used it to test networking policy in a Kubernetes Cluster.
 Many Pods can be started in different namespace to test network policy with different `CNI`.

 ## Docker
-If you use this image with Docker, you will need to map ports on the Docker host up to the container.
+If you use this image with Docker, you will need to map ports on the Docker host up to the container with the `-p` option.

 ![Docker](images/docker.jpg "Main page")

 ## Kubernetes
-If you use this image with Kubernetes, you will need to have some kind of services, like `NodePort`, in Kubernetes if you want to access the Pod externally from the cluster.
+If you use this image with Kubernetes, you will need to have some kind of services, like `NodePort`, if you want to access the Pod externally from the cluster.

 ![Kubernetes](images/kubernetes.jpg "Main page")